shaungrady/angular-window-events/README.md

 function eventHandler (event, eventType) { /* Do things! */ }

 windowState.on(eventType, eventHandler)
-// => Deregistration function.
-Calling it is the same as: windowState.off(eventType, eventHandler)
+// Returns deregistration function.
+Calling it is the same as... windowState.off(eventType, eventHandler)

 // eventType can be one of: